PBC48/ECE-3400-Fall-2018/docs/Milestone1.md

 <a><img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/milestone1/gif-followLine.gif" width = "800" height = "auto"></a>

 The robot reliably follows the line.
-The distance between the line sensors were a good
+The distance between the line sensors were good enough for the robot to be "following" the line but not repeatedly reposition itself.
+From the code, We want to maximize the forward moving time while turning only occasionally when the robot moves off the line.

+Currently, the robot turns very sharply to reposiiton itself.
+This is because we stop one wheel and move the other to create a turn motion.
+Moving forward, we want to smooth robot's readjustment so that it will not lose too much speed when readjusting.
+We want to allow the robot to veer rather than turn.

 ### Figure-8